Universality of high-dimensional spanning forests and sandpiles: Lower bounds for the diameter

 Note that \eqref{eq:intdiamlowerv} gives a non-trivial lower bound for every transitive network, and can be thought of as a mean-field lower bound.
 (For recurrent networks, the tree $\fT_v$ contains every vertex of the network almost surely, so that the bound also holds degenerately in that case.)

 \begin{proof} We prove \eqref{eq:intdiamlower}, the proof of \eqref{eq:intdiamlowerv} being similar.
 Let $\sI$ be the interlacement process on $G$ and let $\F=\AB_0(\sI)$.
-Given a path $W=\langle W_n \rangle_{n\geq0}$ in $G$ and a vertex $u$ of $G$ visited by the path after time zero, we define $e(W,u)$ to be the oriented edge pointing into $u$ that is traversed by $W$ as it enters $u$ for the first time, and define
+Given a path $X \in \cW(0,\infty)$ and a vertex $u$ of $G$ visited by the path after time zero, we define $e(X,u)$ to be the oriented edge pointing into $u$ that is traversed by $X$ as it enters $u$ for the first time, and define

-Suppose that $W$ is doubly infinite and hits $v$, and parameterize $W$ so that it hits $v$ for the first time at time zero.
-One may verify from the definitions that the past of $v$ in $\AB(W)$ contains the portion of the loop-erasure of $\langle W_n \rangle_{n\geq 0}$ up until the first positive time that this loop-erasure intersects $\langle W_n \rangle_{n \leq 0}$.
+Note that, by definition of $\cW(0,\infty)$, $X$ visits infinitely many vertices and $\AB(X)$ is an infinite tree oriented towards $X_0$.
+In particular, $\AB(X)$ contains an infinite path starting at $X_0$, whose edges are oriented towards $X_0$.
+(If $X$ is a random walk then this infinite path is unique and can be interpreted to be the loop-erasure of the time-reversal of $X$.
+We will not need to use these properties here.)

-For each $r\geq 1$ and $\eps>0$, let $\sA_{\eps,n}$ be the event that $v$ is hit by exactly one trajectory in $\sI_{[0,\eps]}$, this trajectory hits $v$ exactly once, and the parts of the trajectory before and after hitting $v$ do not intersect each other.
+For each $\eps>0$, let $\sA_{\eps}$ be the event that $v$ is hit by exactly one trajectory in $\sI_{[0,\eps]}$, that this trajectory hits $v$ exactly once, and that the parts of the trajectory before and after hitting $v$ do not intersect each other.
+(In the $v$-wired case, in the proof of \eqref{eq:intdiamlowerv}, one would instead take $\sA_\eps$ to be the event that $v$ is hit by exactly one trajectory in $\sI_{v,[0,\eps]}$, and that this trajectory is half-infinite and begins at $v$.)
 It follows from the definition of the interlacement intensity measure that